Build an App Like Uber

 Uber03s

-Primarily written in NodeJS (Asynchronous and event-driven framework), Web Socket helps to establish a connection between the Cab application and the server, and the User application and the server.
+Primarily written in Go (Golang) and Java (chosen for their high concurrency and performance capabilities), Web Socket helps to establish a connection between the Cab application and the server, and the User application and the server.

-DISCO Component: This is also written in NodeJS for supporting real-time information exchange regarding the dispatching of the nearest cabs for the end-users.
+DISCO Component: This is primarily written in Go for supporting real-time information exchange regarding the dispatching of the nearest cabs for the end-users.

 Uber04s